The All I Ever Need Is You album

 Much of the success of the Comedy Hour had to do with their stunning new look, a hybrid of hip-glam.
 And the show was a rousing success, watched by about 25 million viewers each week.
 That was 35% of the viewing audience at that time.
-They were somewhere between Friends and American Idol in actual numbers.
+They were somewhere between Friends and American Idol.
 To compare, the highest rated show the week of 2/8/04 was the crime show CSI which pulled in 29 million.
 But amazingly, this only represents about 18% of the total TV audience today due to cable's saturation of TV shows.
 Therefore, a bigger percentage of TV viewers were watching Sonny & Cher's Comedy Hour every week than are now watching the highest rated network shows of today—more so by over 15 percentage points.

-A New TV Show Begets a New
+A New TV Show Begets a New Record Label

 Some sources claim Sonny & Cher landed a new label before their TV show premiered.
 But according to Taraborrelli, it was based on the success of the TV show that Sonny was able to convince John Musso to sign Cher on the Kapp label, a division of Decca.
 Apparently Sonny knew Musso from the days of Caesar & Cleo when, as a radio promotion man, Musso schlepped the single "Baby Don't Go" around to radio stations.
 Musso was also just leaving an executive position at Atlantic Records, its subsidiary being Atco and from which Sonny & Cher had just parted ways.